oscar-system/GAP_pkg/GAP_pkg_francy/README.md

 # GAP_pkg_francy

-This is generated wrapper package for the GAP package Francy 1.2.5.
+This is a generated Julia wrapper package for the GAP package Francy 1.2.5.

 ## Issues